Poirot's Early Cases: "The Affair at the Victory Ball"

 Chief Inspector Japp asks Poirot to assist Scotland Yard in the strange events which took place at a recent costumed Victory Ball.
-A group of six people, headed by the young Viscount Cronshaw, attended dressed in the costume of the Commedia dell'arte.
-Lord Cronshaw was Harlequin, his uncle, the honourable Eustace Beltane, was Punchinello and Mrs Mallaby, an American widow, was Punchinella.
-In the roles of Pierrot and Pierrette were Mr and Mrs Christopher Davidson (he being a stage actor) and finally, Miss "Coco" Courtenay, an actress rumoured to be engaged to Lord Cronshaw, was Columbine.
+A group of six people, headed by the young Viscount Cronshaw, attended all dressed in the costumes of the Commedia dell'arte.
+Lord Cronshaw was Harlequin, his uncle, the honourable Eustace Beltane, was Pulcinella.
+In the roles of Pierrot and Pierrette were Mr and Mrs Christopher Davidson and finally, Miss "Coco" Courtenay, an actress rumoured to be engaged to Lord Cronshaw, was Columbine.
+During the ball, Cronshaw was stabbed through the heart with a table knife.
+The next morning Coco Courtenay was found dead in her bed from an overdose of cocaine.